rbms-bsc/DCRMR/_pages/Phys-desc/Bibliographic-format.md

 <a name="5.222.3.2">5.222.3.2</a> If none of the terms in the RDA vocabulary is appropriate, record a suitable term from another standardized vocabulary and indicate its source.

-<a name="5.222.3.3">5.222.3.3</a> Record more detailed descriptions of bibliographic format in details of bibliographic format if considered important (see [details of bibliographic format](/DCRMR/phys-desc/Details-of-bibliographic-format/), [5.2222.3.1](/DCRMR/phys-desc/Details-of-bibliographic-format/#5.2222.3.1)).
+<a name="5.222.3.3">5.222.3.3</a> Record more detailed descriptions of bibliographic format in details of bibliographic format if considered important (see [Details of bibliographic format](/DCRMR/phys-desc/Details-of-bibliographic-format/), [5.2222.3.1](/DCRMR/phys-desc/Details-of-bibliographic-format/#5.2222.3.1)).